nystudio107/charcuterie-vue-vitest/README.md

 # Commands

-To use this project, use the following `make` commands:
+To use this project, use the following `make` commands from the project root:

 * `make dev` - Run the development server via `npm run dev`
 * `make test` - Run tests via `npm run test`